Parliamentary.ai

 Overview

-This bill aims to make pavement parking illegal in England (excluding Greater London) and Wales.
-It allows for exceptions in specific circumstances, such as emergency services and deliveries, and empowers local authorities to manage parking on pavements.
+This bill aims to make pavement parking illegal in England (outside Greater London) and Wales.
+It allows for exceptions in certain circumstances, such as emergency services and deliveries, and gives local authorities the power to permit parking in specific areas.

 Description

-The Pavement Parking Bill amends the Road Traffic Act 1988 to create a new offense: parking a vehicle, even partially, on a verge or footway.
-This includes vehicles that are stationary, regardless of whether the engine is running or the driver is present.
-Heavy commercial vehicles are excluded.
+The Pavement Parking Bill amends the Road Traffic Act 1988 to create a new offense: parking a vehicle, even partially, on a verge or pavement.
+This applies to mechanically propelled vehicles and those designed for towing, excluding heavy commercial vehicles.
+The bill specifies that a vehicle is considered parked if stationary, regardless of whether the engine is running or the driver is present.

 Government Spending